openMF/community-app/README.md

 1. Note: Ensure you have ```npm``` installed - goto http://nodejs.org/download/ to download installer for your OS.
 On Ubuntu Linux you can use 'sudo apt-get install npm nodejs-legacy' (nodejs-legacy is required to avoid the ""/usr/bin/env: node: No such file or directory" problem).

+1. Tip: If you are using Ubuntu/Linux, then doing ```npm config set prefix ~``` prevents you from having to run npm as root.

 1. Clone this repository to your local filesystem (default branch is 'develop')

 1. To download the dependencies, and be able to build, first install bower & grunt